trychlos/pwix-tabbed/README.md

 This `Tabbed` component increases the data context passed to navTemplate's and paneTemplate's with datas:

 - `tabbedId`: the identifier of the 'Tabbed' component
-- `tabbedTabId`: the identifier of each tab, same whether we display a nav-link or a tab-pane
+- `tabbedTabId`: the identifier of each tab, same whether we display a nav-link or a tabbed-pane

 #### Events